The Upper East Association is governed by a Board of Directors acting under the guidance of the organization’s bylaws.

 The Board of Directors has adopted and follows a set of budget principles.

-The annual election for the Board of Directors was held by email and mail-in ballot between December 4, 2018 and December 23, 2018.
-The following individuals were elected for the 2018-19 two-year term:
+The annual election for the Board of Directors will be held by email and mail-in ballot between December 4, 2019 and December 23, 2019.

 Lisa Burns – Membership Coordinator.
-Lisa Knox Burns is semi-retired after a 30-year career working as a land use planner for Santa Barbara County and private environmental consulting firms preparing environmental impact reports.
+Lisa Knox Burns is semi-retired after a 30-year career working as a land-use planner for Santa Barbara County and private environmental consulting firms preparing environmental impact reports.
 Her work has included preparing Santa Barbara County’s Housing Element, environmental impact reports for such projects as State Water importation to San Luis Obispo County and the Goleta Community Plan, and aesthetic guidelines for cell towers in rural areas.
 She and her husband, W. Scott Burns, have lived in Santa Barbara since 1977 and on Garden Street since 1994.
 Their son, Matthew, graduated from SBHS and is attending Vancouver Film School.
 Now working “on-call” with AMEC Earth & Environmental, Lisa spends her time volunteering at the Old Mission’s La Huerta garden on Wednesday mornings and taking SBCC Adult Ed classes.
 She is a current member of the board.

 Dan Fishbein, MD – Website, electronic records.
 Dr. Dan Fishbein graduated from the University of California Santa Barbara in 1973 and received his Doctor of Medicine from the Medical College of Wisconsin in Milwaukee.
 He trained in internal medicine (board certified) at the University of New Mexico School of Medicine.
 Following his residency, he worked general internist for the Health Service Corps in Rincon (1980) and as a pediatrician at Khau I Dang Refugee camp on the Thai Cambodian Border (1980-1981).
 He returned to the University of New Mexico in 1981 where he completed a fellowship in Infectious Diseases at the University of New Mexico.
 Following his fellowship, he joined the Centers for Disease Control and Prevention where he worked as a “public health detective” until his retirement in 2010, when he moved back to Santa Barbara.
 Dan & his wife Cynthie TinOo live on Anacapa Street.
 Retiring from the US Public Health Service/Centers for Disease Control & Prevention in 2010, he continues his research in public health and safety issues.